yowainwright/developer-ci-benefits/docs/10-implementing-ci.md

 ----

+## Starting Integration

+Once code is unit tested and the developer is more confident to submit a pull request or merge their code into a master (shared) branch, there are more safety checks to assist them in submitting code.

+**Note:** the sentence above assumed that [git]() is being used.
+Code can be submitted via alternate patterns like FTP or saving within a CMS.
+In those scenarios unit tests and the integrations below can still be used.

+## Safety Checks

+Safety Checks like Type Checkers, Linter, Documentation and Git helpers can catch unexpected bugs, define code, fix spelling, and make code more uniform to universal developer patterns.

+### Unit Tests

+### End to End Tests

+### Code Quality Checks

 ## Automatic Setup

 If test commands are already defined, CI can be implemented with no configuration.
 In a CI tool, like [Travis](https://travis-ci.org/) or [CircleCi](https://circleci.com/), you search for your repository a click a button that is essentially—start building with CI.